drpicox/classroom--cards-game--2022/src/main/resources/blog/2022-07-25_ideas_have_levels.md

  * Given there are 0 "Berry Bush" cards.
  * End the current moon.
  * The "Seed Idea" should have level 1 and 0 XP.
- * There should be 0 "Berry Bush" card.
+ * There should be 0 "Berry Bush" cards.

 Everything seems to be the same.
 Why?
 Let's look to the progress.